-Note: You may find other radios looking similar to the DB25-D and even sharing - " 1 the very same 'Model Number'.
-Be careful as to not use any firmware or CPS with your DB25-D as this will void any warranty. ddity
+Note: You may find other radios looking similar to the DB25-D and ever sharing the very same 'Model Number'.
+Be careful as to not use any firmware or CPS not downloaded from our website with your DB25-I as this may void any warranty.